cloudmesh/technologies/chapters/tech/cuda.md

 growing data in form of platforms or infrastructures for processing/computation [@www-singh2014cuda].

 The CUDA processing flow has four main steps:

--	Copy data from main memory to GPU memory.
+-	Main memory copies data to GPU memory.
 -	CPU instructs the process to GPU.
 -	GPU executes parallel in each core.
 -	Copy the results from GPU to main memory.
 [@www-cuda-wikipedia]

-:o: avoid making this a presentatation and use full sentences

-:o: if you use bullets, in this case you must point to conrete explicit refernces showcasing each of the areas wher it is used

-Some examples where CUDA is used:
+Some examples where CUDA is used are in the following:

-- Video file format interconversion
+Video file format interconversion, 3D Graphics generation, Compression of files, Face recognition, Distributed Computing [@www-cuda-wikipedia].
-- 3D Graphics generation
-- Compression of files
-- Face recognition
-- Distributed Computing
-[@www-cuda-wikipedia].

 Some more examples include:

--	Molecular dynamics
--	Simulating the motion of fluids using the numerical methods.
+Molecular dynamics, Simulating the motion of fluids using the numerical methods, Environmental Science [@www-bigdatatipscuda].
--	Environmental Science
-[@www-bigdatatipscuda].